 Initial release: August 2017

 Facebook Watch combines aspects of Facebook’s video-sharing functionality with premium content.
 It includes original drama, comedy, and news programming.
-Publishers can also upload their own short- and long-form videos and earn 55% of advertising review (the company keeps 45%).
+Publishers can also upload their own short- and long-form videos and earn 55% of advertising reviews (the company keeps 45%).

 Facebook Watch distributes content licensed from other organizations, as well as original programming.
 The site has also licensed music videos and content from individual creators like Brandi Guice and Benito Skinner.